RateCity.com.au

 Buying a home can be a stressful process at the best of times.
 The last thing you need is for something to get in the way of your mortgage after it’s been approved.

-There are a few factors that might affect the chances of this happening, including the stage you are at in the home buying process and the accuracy of your loan application.
+There are a few factors that might affect the chances of your mortgage being revoked, including the stage you are up to in the home buying process and your loan application’s accuracy.

-For example, if you have been granted conditional approval but your mortgage lender finds flaws in your application when it comes to your formal assessment, they may revoke the approval altogether before you get to the final stages.
+For example, if you have been granted conditional approval but your mortgage lender finds flaws in your application as part of your formal assessment, they may revoke the approval altogether before you get to the final stages.

 What’s the difference between conditional and unconditional approval?

-Home loan approvals are generally granted in two stages – conditional approval followed by unconditional approval.
-The difference between the two are as follows:
+Home loan approval is generally granted in two stages – conditional approval, followed by unconditional approval.

 Conditional approval

-Essentially, conditional approval (also known as pre-approval) is when the bank has assessed your application plus any relevant documentation and gives you the go-ahead to start looking for properties within a certain price range.
+Also known as pre-approval, conditional approval is when the bank has assessed your application, plus any relevant documentation, and gives you the go-ahead to start looking for properties within a certain price range.

 This approval stage is conditional in that it is subject to the suitability of the property you want to buy, as well as a formal assessment of your mortgage application.

-It is, however, an important step because once you have conditional approval you can start seriously looking for a property.
-And if you find one that you want to buy, you can make an offer or bid at an auction with a predetermined borrowing limit in mind.
+However, it’s an important step because once you have conditional approval, you can start seriously looking for a property.
+If you find one that you want to buy, you can make an offer or bid at an auction with a predetermined borrowing limit in mind.

 Unconditional approval

-Once you’ve found a property, the lender will appoint a valuer to carry out a valuation and begin a formal assessment of your mortgage application.
+Once you’ve found a property, the lender will appoint a valuer to carry out a valuation, and the lender will begin a final formal assessment of your mortgage application.

 When might a bank revoke conditional approval?